 Wren Hernandez moved to Idaho from California in March 2017.
 Prior to the move, Wren helped her husband start and run a successful construction company.
 She has worked in high volume construction company offices supervising over 100 employees as an Office Manager.
 Wren has also owned and operated a small Mexican restaurant.

 Wren has been a Board Member/Treasurer of her son’s football team of 300 players in all levels of High School.
 She has also coached both of her younger daughters in volleyball and softball over the last 7 years, and has been involved in numerous fundraisers for a variety of charitable events and school functions.
-Wren, her husband, and her children are very involved in their community, where her husband is a Firefighter and the Public Works Supervisor.
-Wren and her family live on a small ranch in Glenns Ferry where they raise cattle, goats, pigs, and Bernese Mountain Dogs.
+Wren, her husband, and her children are very involved in their community, where her husband, Johnny is a Firefighter and the Elmore County Building Official.
+Wren and her family live on a small ranch in Glenns Ferry where they raise cattle, chickens, and Bernese Mountain Dogs.
+Wren has also graduated from Leadership Idaho Agriculture.